hexaxsoftwares/houx.js/README.md

 In pixel, dom templates is made to be an essential made easy for all , especially for people who comes from native html background.

-tags can be immediately closed if they expects no children nodes , this helps you omit a closing tag for html elements that Requires a closing tag.
+Tags can be immediately closed if they expects no children nodes , this helps you omit a closing tag for html elements that Requires a closing tag.
 ```html
 <element attr='value' />
 ```

-If this is an element that Requires a closing tag, without beign immediately closed like in the above example or including a closing tag, pixel will inxlude all nodes following as its children.
+If this is an element that Requires a closing tag, if omit the immediately closing Syntax like in the above example or including a closing tag, pixel will include all nodes following as its children.

 for example...
 ```html